"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-The truth is, when you do it right with better slides that tell a beautiful story — SlideShare can be an incredible source of free targeted traffic.
+The truth is when you do it right with better slides that tell a beautiful story — SlideShare can be an incredible source of free targeted traffic.

 There are other sites where you can submit your PDF file for traffic and a link back to your site.

-#7.
-Syndicate Your Content.
+7. Syndicate Your Content

-However, there is always one major problem using content syndication sites to increase website traffic — the competition to the front page is always fierce.
+However, there is always one major problem with using content syndication sites to increase website traffic — the competition to the front page is always fierce.

-These three content syndication/bloggers communities sites have played very vital roles in the traffic growth to my personal home on the internet — CyberNaira.
+These three content syndication/blogger’s community sites have played vital roles in the traffic growth to my personal home on the internet — CyberNaira.

-There are other contents syndication sites you can try such as:
+There are other contents syndication sites you can try, such as:

-#8.
-Use Paid Advertising Channels.
+8. Use Paid Advertising Channels

-If all tactics to increase your website traffic seems very difficult to execute, or not bringing the kind of results you’d hope for, one traffic channel won’t disappoint you so far you keep fueling the candle to keep its light on — paid content marketing channels.
+If all tactics to increase your website traffic seems very difficult to execute.
+Or not bringing the kind of results you’d hope for.
+One traffic channel won’t disappoint you.
+So far, you keep fueling the candle to keep its light on — paid content marketing channels.

-I recommend to new bloggers just getting started to use this medium to market their content to more potential relevant audience while waiting for Google and other search engines to send you traffic.
+It helps reach a more potentially relevant audience while waiting for Google and other search engines to send you traffic.

-Here is a screen shot of ads campaign I was running at the time of writing this post that has generated 256 website clicks, yet I haven’t spent up to $5.
+Here is a screenshot of the ads campaign I was running when writing this post that has generated 256 website clicks, yet I haven’t spent up to $5.

 You can do better than that.

-There are other low-cost effective advertising channels you can use to market your content to the right audience:
+There are other low-cost, effective advertising channels you can use to market your content to the right audience:

-- Twitter Ads.
+- Twitter Ads

-#9.
-Build Links back to Your Post.
+9. Build Links back to Your Post